rhel-labs/learn-katacoda/imagebuilder-cli/step1.md

 Now that the software has been successfully installed on the system, you also need to activate the `osbuild-composer` service so that the `composer-cli` command can interact with the service that is responsible for queuing and creating the machine images.

-`systemctl enable --now osbuild-composer.service`{{execute}}
+`systemctl enable --now osbuild-composer.socket`{{execute}}

 <pre class='file'>
-Created symlink /etc/systemd/system/multi-user.target.wants/osbuild-composer.service → /usr/lib/systemd/system/osbuild-composer.service.
+Created symlink /etc/systemd/system/multi-user.target.wants/osbuild-composer.socket → /usr/lib/systemd/system/osbuild-composer.socket.
 </pre>

-Now that the service is enabled, you are ready to start working with image builder to create machine images.
+Now that the service is accessible, you are ready to start working with image builder to create machine images.